zeropage-io/Nightlight-Late-Night-Edition/README.md

 <a href="http://zeropage.io/"><img alt="Stormtrooper Nightlight" align="right" src="http://zeropage.io/wp-content/uploads/github-nightlight-small.gif" /></a>
 An Arduino controlled night light with WS2812b RGB LEDs, touch sensor switches, a potpourri of nice lighting effects and a quite ugly piezo Star Wars(R) intro.

-Watch this <a title="Stormtrooper Nightlight by zeropage" href="https://youtu.be/YXsqjSVHjwk" target="_blank">video</a> on YouTube to see the nightlight in action!<br />
 Get the STL-files for 3D printing <a title="Nightlight Late-Night Edition on Thingiverse" href="http://www.thingiverse.com/thing:1784830" target="_blank">on Thingiverse</a>.<br />
 Full build instructions here <a title="Build instructions for Nightlight Late-Night Edition on zeropage.io" href="http://zeropage.io/nightlight-late-night-edition/" target="_blank">Nightlight Late-Night Edition</a>.